Our Town Hall Project on Display

 We're arranging a series of Heritage lectures at Central Library, at which you can find out more about some of the skilled and artisan trades involved in the project.

-New exhibition: Our Town Hall – Portraits of a Workforce
+Exhibition: Our Town Hall – Portraits of a Workforce

-This new exhibition at Manchester Central Library focuses on some of the skilled craftspeople behind the current transformation of the Grade I-listed Manchester Town Hall and Albert Square.
+The exhibition focuses on some of the skilled craftspeople behind the transformation of the Grade I-listed Manchester Town Hall and Albert Square.

 Extraordinarily little is known about the artisans who built the Town Hall between 1868 and 1877, and certainly no photographs exist.
 But fast-forward 150 years and today’s skilled workers are no strangers to the lens of Manchester City Council photographer Barrie Leach.
 As well as physical progress, Barrie’s been capturing portraits of those working on the Town Hall since the beginning of the project to repair, restore and refurbish this much-loved building.